-That being said, there are a number of worthy email providers with high security.
+That being said, there are a number of worthy alternatives to Gmail that offer high security.
 There is no “one size fits all” solution so I’ve listed out a few options so you can see what might work best for you.

 These options have been rated based on: